Adaptive Recreation Partnerships

 GRIT Freedom Chair customers aren't just individuals.
-Many adaptive sports organizations and businesses have taken it upon themselves to obtain a Freedom Chair for use by visitors and participants.
-Here we feature those who have joined our Adaptive Sports Partnership Program.
+Many adaptive sports organizations, recreational facilities, and businesses have taken it upon themselves to obtain a Freedom Chair for use by visitors and participants.
+Here we feature those who have joined our Adaptive Recreation Partnership Program.
 Not only would we like to show you their Freedom Chair adventures, we want to show you how to contact them if you are interested in test-riding the GRIT Freedom Chair for yourself.

 |Broadmoor Wildlife Sanctuary||Natick||Massachusetts||Broadmoor’s nine miles of walking trails guide you through a variety of field, woodland, and wetland habitats.|